NOAA-GSL/ExascaleWorkflowSandbox/docs/index.rst

 **Chiltepin** is a Python library for exploring federated workflow capabilities using Parsl and Globus Compute.
-It provides tools and demonstrations for implementing exascale scientific workflows on HPC systems.
+It provides tools and demonstrations for implementing distributed numerical weather prediction workflows on HPC systems.

 .. warning::